minprog/cs50x-1718-1819/overviews/Module 3/overview.md

-# Module 3: Music
+# Module 3: Fifteen

-In this module, you'll learn about, ahem, musical notation, and about algorithms that you might implement in C. Searching and sorting algorithms will be part of many programs that you write!
+In this module, you'll learn about arrays and about algorithms that you might implement in C. Searching and sorting algorithms will be part of many programs that you write!

 ## Help